Latamila/Latamila/README.md

 - <h1>👋 Hi, I’m @Latamila</h1>
-- 👀 I’m interested in education and technology.
+- 👀 I’m interested in Machine Learning, IA and Data Science Analysis to solve business problems.
-- 🌱 I’m currently learning Data Science and Behavior Analysis.
+- 🌱 I have a degree in Data Science, Educacional Psychology, Pedagogy and Teaching Portuguese and Spanish..
-- 💞️ I’m looking to collaborate on Education and Behavior Analysis by Data Science.
+- 💞️ I’m majoring in Software Engineering and IA Engineering.
 - 📫 How to reach me: camilaaeromoca@gmail.com or  https://www.linkedin.com/in/camila-veloso-539866161

 <!---